ipverse/bot-ip-blocks/README.md

 - **`crawlers.json`** for search engines, SEO bots, and AI/LLM crawlers (Googlebot, Bingbot, Ahrefs, GPTBot, ClaudeBot, PerplexityBot, etc.)
 - **`monitoring.json`** for third-party uptime and synthetic monitoring probes (Pingdom, UptimeRobot, Datadog, New Relic, StatusCake, Better Stack, updown.io)

-Each provider entry includes the IPv4 and IPv6 prefixes plus the things you actually need to recognize the bot from a request: user-agent tokens and, where the provider supports it, reverse-DNS hostname patterns.
+Each provider entry includes the IPv4 and IPv6 prefixes plus the things you actually need to recognize the bot from a request: glob patterns for the User-Agent header and, where the provider supports it, reverse-DNS hostname patterns.
 Git history lets you track how each provider's ranges drift over time.

+A human-readable rollup of provider counts and totals lives in [STATS.md](STATS.md).

 ## JSON format